zextras/tech-doc/source/_includes/_multiserver-installation/srv6-ce.rst

 ..
 ..
 SPDX-License-Identifier: CC-BY-NC-SA-4.0

-.. srv6 - AppServer - Advanced - Preview - Logger
+.. srv6 - AppServer - Advanced - Preview

-On this node we show how to install the Preview, the Logger, and the User Management.
+On this node we show how to install the Preview and the User Management.

 .. hint:: We suggest that *Preview* and the |docs|-related packages be installed on different physical nodes.